Skip to main content

 10. Click Save.

-Use the Array parameter in a Filter gem
+Use the parameter in a filter

 Next, you’ll filter your dataset to only include rows where the region column matches a value in region_list.